-Editor’s Note: This is the twelvth chapter of William the Conqueror, by Jacob Abbot (published 1877)
+Editor’s Note: This is the twelfth chapter of William the Conqueror, by Jacob Abbot (published 1877).

 XII.
 The Conclusion

 From the time of the battle of Hastings, which took place in 1066, to that of William’s death, which occurred in 1087, there intervened a period of about twenty years, during which the great monarch reigned over his extended dominions with a very despotic sway, though not without a large share of the usual dangers, difficulties, and struggles attending such a rule.
 He brought over immense numbers of Normans from Normandy into England, and placed all the military and civil power of the empire in their hands; and he relied almost entirely upon the superiority of his physical force for keeping the country in subjugation to his sway.
 It is true, he maintained that he was the rightful heir to the English crown, and that, consequently, the tenure by which he held it was the right of inheritance, and not the right of conquest; and he professed to believe that the people of England generally admitted his claim.
 This was, in fact, to a considerable extent, true.
 At least there was probably a large part of the population who believed William’s right to the crown superior to that of Harold, whom he had deposed.
 Still, as William was by birth, and education, and language a foreigner, and as all the friends and followers who attended him, and, in fact, almost the whole of the army, on which he mainly relied for the preservation of his power, were foreigners too—wearing a strange dress, and speaking in an unknown tongue—the great mass of the English people could not but feel that they were under a species of foreign subjugation.
 Quarrels were therefore continually breaking out between them and their Norman masters, resulting in fierce and bloody struggles, on their part, to get free.
 These rebellions were always effectually put down; but when quelled in one quarter they soon broke out in another, and they kept William and his forces almost always employed.